 The Siberian pelmeni, made from three types of meat (most likely chicken, pork, and beef), are a house specialty.
 They arrive topped with pine nuts and dill, served with a little bit of bouillon, and, on the side, sour cream, a very tomatoey adjika sauce and a cup of lingonberry mors.
 The pelmeni are well made, very traditional, the meat juicy and the dough a bit on the thick side.
 I’m not sure the addition of adjika and mors justifies the label of house specialty, though.

 What with the restaurant being named Imperial Hunt, we’re gonna taste several of the game dishes, starting with the reindeer heart with spelt, celery root, and lingonberry.
 The Russian menu says deer but the English translation says reindeer.
-Then again, the English translation mentions spelt but it looks more like faro to me!
+Then again, the English translation mentions spelt but it looks more like farro to me!
 Regardless, the heart itself is very tender.
 Unlike some other offal, it has a pretty mild flavor.
-It comes on a bed of cooked spelt/faro, with lingonberries and a kind of whipped cream/purée (also with lingonberries) that’s a bit weird – is it the celery root?
+It comes on a bed of cooked spelt/farro, with lingonberries and a kind of whipped cream/purée (also with lingonberries) that’s a bit weird – is it the celery root?
 Overall it’s an interesting and well-prepared dish, especially notable since I’m usually not crazy about heart.
 And how often do you get to eat reindeer heart?!

 The Karelian hot pot consists of venison stewed for half a day in an aromatic broth with aspen mushrooms, root vegetables, and juniper berries, and served with boiled potatoes and a potato shanga (“filled with baked milk,” says the English translation).
 This is a well-prepared stew; the meat is very tender, and I also see some diced carrots and lingonberries in the pot.
 The aspen mushrooms are halfway between porcini and shitake.
 The very soft potato shanga is mostly dough, with just a bit of potato purée on top.
 Probably one of the best deer dishes I’ve had during my whole trip.